yameens/i-agent/IMPLEMENTATION_SUMMARY.md

-# Diligence Dialer - Implementation Summary
+# Rondo - Implementation Summary

+**Continuous Consumer Intelligence Platform**

 ## Overview

-Successfully implemented a complete multi-tenant SaaS platform for autonomous PSTN channel-check calls with evidence-based claim validation.
+Successfully implemented a complete multi-tenant SaaS platform for automated retail interviews with evidence-linked signal extraction.
 The system is production-ready with all core features implemented according to the architectural plan.

 ## ✅ Completed Implementation